laristra/documentation/index.md

     - nose2 --with-coverage <file>

 ## Docker
-Docker is a software container platform packages the libraries and settings of a piece of software and makes it work the same regardless of the device it is on.
+Docker is a software container platform packages the libraries and settings of a piece of software and makes it perform the same regardless of the device it is on.
 To use Docker, make an account and enter a username, email, and password.
 Go to DockerHub settings under "linked accounts and services" and link GitHub.
 Then, create a Dockerfile, which can look like this:

     FROM python:2.7

     COPY . /<repo-name>

 Docker has more instructions on [how to build a Dockerfile](https://docs.docker.com/engine/reference/builder/#run).
-To use the python:2.7 image, you would need to run `docker run python:2.7`.
+To use the python:2.7 image, you would need to run `docker run python:2.7` on Terminal.
 Next, go back to Docker settings and click [Create an Automated Build](https://hub.docker.com/add/automated-build/github/), enter your GitHub organization (username) and project name and click "Create."
 Adjust the .travis.yml file to use [Docker in Travis builds](https://docs.travis-ci.com/user/docker/) by adding the following lines:

     sudo: required